Table of Contents

 When you overcontribute your 401K, notify the employer and immediately pay the tax.

 Due to tax advantages, the IRS restricts how much money may be put into a 401K.
-Because 401(k)s are funded using pre-tax money, a person’s ability to contribute increases as their income rises.
+Because 401(k)s are funded using pre-tax money, a person’s contribution ability increases as their income rises.
 Because of this, the IRS additionally imposes tax penalties for over-contributing.
 Get the word out to your boss right away.
 Your responsibility is to inform your employer if you have made additional contributions (deferrals).
 They should return this money to you no later than April 15th of each year.

 What Do Overcontributions Mean for Your Taxes?